imbhargav5/rooks/docs/useKeyBindings.md

 ## About

-useKeyBindings can bind multiple keys to multiple callbacks and fire the callbacks on key press.
+useKeyBindings can bind pairs of keyboard events and handlers.

 [//]: # 'Main'